ADACS-Australia/2024_05_02_SolarStellarSpacePhysics_ML_Workshop/_episodes/ExpertSystem.md

 2. Simulate new data that is just noise
 3. Remove or obscure the signal in our existing data

-Of the above: (1) could be costly as it could require extra observations, or time consuming because we have to process a lot more data, (2) is only effective if we have a really good understanding of the noise which can be as difficult as understanding the signal iteslf.
+Of the above: (1) could be costly as it could require extra observations, or time consuming because we have to process a lot more data, (2) is only effective if we have a really good understanding of the noise which can be as difficult as understanding the signal itself.

-Let's investigate option 3 and then we'll come back to option 1.
+Let's investigate option 1 and then we'll come back to option 3.

-Within our TODO directory there is also a set of files which are known to have no signal present.
+Within our `data/part2` directory there is also a set of files in which and expert has determined there is no signal present.

 > ## Process all the files in the part2 directory
 > Based on the code above:
-> - compute the detection satistic for all the files in the `data/part2` directory
+> - compute the detection statistic for all the files in the `data/part2` directory
 > - save the results in a data frame called `nullresults`
 > - plot the results
 >